m-hayabusa/VRC-FeedReader/README.md

                 Debug.Log($"loading... {feeds.GetProgress()}");
             }
             /*
-                feedHeader and feedEntry are written in ./Runtime/Script/feedReader.cs (scroll to end of the file) */
+                FeedHeader and FeedEntry are written in ./Runtime/Script/feedReader.cs (scroll to end of the file) */
         }
     }